-6.6.1.3 Create a policy and attach it to the certificate
+5.5.1.3 Create a policy and attach it to the certificate

-Policies define how AWS IoT and your device can interact with each other.
+Policies define how AWS IoT and your hardware can interact with each other.

 The following policy allows any resource to access AWS IoT.
 In production, you must use a more secure policy.
 See the AWS documentation on Policies and permissions in IAM for more details.